Lumpkin County

 Contractor: The Winter Construction Company

 Description: The building faces west and is a two story red colored brick and concrete structure.
-The building is located on landscaped grounds to the east of the center of Dahlonega.
+The building is located on spacious landscaped grounds to the east of the center of Dahlonega.
 The west front has a large portico with four columns rising to a pediment at the roof line.
 There are three arches at the central entrance on the first story.
 There is wing on the south side.
 The roof is hipped.
-The building houses the County Superior Court, County Juvenile Court, County Probate Court and County Magistrate Court of the 9th Judicial Administrative District.
+In the interior is a large entrance lobby with opening to the second story.
+On the first story is the County Probate Court and County Magistrate Court courtrooms.
+Stairs ascend to the second story where two County Superior Court courtrooms are located.
+The building houses the County Superior Court, County Juvenile Court, County Probate Court and County Magistrate Court of the 9th Judicial District.

 1361g13